gavin1970/SwitchWinForms/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be modified by anyone using Git Flow if all changes are pulled back into this project.
-You can fork if you like but consider pulling suggestions back into our develop group.
+This graphics library can be modified by anyone using Git Flow if all changes are pulled back into this project.
+If you fork consider pulling back into this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>